k4yp/tcg/README.md

 ## Templates

-List of the default template files.
-All of these are customizable.
+All template files are customizable.
 Use `%input%` and `%output%` as placeholders for input and output files.
+It will search for these template files in the `.config/tcg/templates` directory if you are on linux.
+Here are some examples

 **Python**
 io.py